 Mondo Grass, Dwarf Lilyturf

-Synonyms of Ophiopogon japonicus (21) (Updated on 2-8-21): Convallaria graminifolia Salisb., Convallaria japonica Thunb., Flueggea anceps Raf., Flueggea angulata Raf., Flueggea japonica (Thunb.)
+Synonyms of Ophiopogon japonicus (21) (Updated on 10-10-21 from Plants of the World Online): Convallaria graminifolia Salisb., Convallaria japonica Thunb., Flueggea anceps Raf., Flueggea angulata Raf., Flueggea japonica (Thunb.)
 Rich., Liriope gracilis (Kunth) Nakai, Mondo gracile (Kunth) Koidz., Mondo japonicum (Thunb.)
 Farw., Mondo longifolium Ohwi, Mondo stolonifer (H.Lév. & Vaniot) Farw., Ophiopogon argyi H.Lév., Ophiopogon chekiangensis Koiti Kimura & Migo, Ophiopogon gracilis Kunth, Ophiopogon merrillii Masam., Ophiopogon ohwii Okuyama, Ophiopogon stolonifera H.Lév. & Vaniot, Polygonastrum compressum Moench, Slateria coerulea Siebold ex Miq., Slateria japonica (Thunb.)
 Desv., Tricoryne acaulis D.Dietr., Tricoryne caulescens D.Dietr.

 Ophiopogon japonicus (Thunb.)
 Ker Gawl. is the correct and accepted scientific name for Mondo Grass.
 The genus and species were named and described as such by John Bellenden Ker Gawler in Botanical Magazine in 1807.
 It was first named and described as Convallaria japonica Thunb. by Carl Peter Thunberg in Nova Acta Regiae Societatis Upsaliensis in 1780.